-People interested in the latest Alaska wildfire activity now have a new web-based tool to explore current and historic wildfires across the state.
-With the new Alaska Wildfires tool, users can view currently active and inactive fire locations and perimeters and explore past wildfires dating back to 1940.
+SNAP has developed an interactive tool for exploring current and historic wildfires across Alaska.
+Using the Alaska Wildfires tool, users can view currently active and inactive fire locations and perimeters and explore past wildfires dating back to 1940.

 “The idea was to create a tool that would be user friendly, visually appealing, and informative,” explains SNAP Operations Lead Tom Kurkowski.